timoreimann/kubernetes-goclient-example/README.md

 ## Kubernetes Version

-This sample projects uses a vendored copy of the Kubernetes 1.2 package (and its dependencies).
+This sample project includes a vendored copy of the Kubernetes 1.2 package (and its dependencies).
+It uses [govendor](https://github.com/kardianos/govendor).

 See Kubernetes' [Development Guide](https://github.com/kubernetes/kubernetes/blob/master/docs/devel/development.md) on how to properly set up Kubernetes in your `GOPATH`.